 THE FOLLOWING QUALIFICATIONS ARE PREFERRED:

-Experience working with teen parents strongly preferred.
+Experience working with teen parents is strongly preferred.

-Experience with program evaluation a plus.
+Experience with program evaluation is a plus.

-Bilingual Spanish/English a plus
+Bilingual Spanish/English is a plus

 About Generation Hope